matomo-org/developer-documentation/docs/getting-started-part-3.md

         $setting->description   = 'Choose the dimension to aggregate by';
         $setting->availableValues = MyPlugin::$availableDimensionsForAggregation;
         $setting->defaultValue = 'browserName';

         return $setting;
     }

-Notice how `$settings->availableValues` is set to `MyPlugin::$availableDimensionsForAggregation`.
+Notice how `$settings->availableValues` is set from `MyPlugin::$availableDimensionsForAggregation`.
 The **availableValues** property should be set to an array mapping column values with their appropriate display text.
-This array will probably come in handy later, so we'll stash it in our plugin descriptor class.
+This array will probably come in handy later so we'll put it in a static class attribute.

-In your plugin descriptor class add the following code:
+In your plugin class add the following code:

     public static $availableDimensionsForAggregation = array(
         'browserName' => 'Browser',